Buying a Camera For My Four Year Old

 (The COOLPIX W100 goes for $119.00 on Amazon Prime.)

 Used and Refurbished

-The used and refurbished market is another way to keep bringing the price down.
-Amazon has a variety of refurbished S30’s starting at around $45.
+The used and refurbished market is one way to bring the price down.
+Amazon also has renewed COOLPIX W100’s for $99.

 But you’ve also got to wonder how long a refurbished family camera will last.